AgoraIO-Extensions/Electron-SDK/README.md

 ## :heart_eyes: Important

 v2.0.7-rc.1 has been released!
 It is a special version with lots of optimization for e-Edu situation.
+**This will be done on July 27th.**

 ## Developer Environment Requirements